JasonHinds13/SiteTest/README.md

 # About SiteTest
-Application written in Python using the Kivy open source library that tests websites for vunerabilities.
-Written using python 2.7
+Application written in Python.
+The GUI uses the Kivy open source library that tests websites for vunerabilities.
+This was written using python 2.7

 # Current Features
 * Potential for SQL Injection Attack Test